microsoft/maro/docs/source/key_components/rl_toolkit.rst

    )

-In order to indicate which trainer each policy is trained by, in MARO, we require that the name of the policy starts with the name of the trainer responsible for training it.
-For example, policy ``ac_1.policy_1`` is trained by the trainer called ``ac_1``.
+In order to indicate which trainer each policy is trained by, in MARO, we require that the name of the policy start with the name of the trainer responsible for training it.
+For example, policy ``ac_1.policy_1`` is trained by the trainer named ``ac_1``.
 Violating this provision will make MARO unable to correctly establish the corresponding relationship between policy and trainer.

 More details and examples can be found in the code base.